The Pioneering Women of Bovey Tracey 1830- 1945 : Sarah Savery Annie Croker, Adela Divett, Mary Divett, Lilian Gould and Josephine Maynard.

 Mary was also involved in championing equal opportunities for women through the Church Council wherby the initial proposal made by the Bishop was to have four eminent gentlemen to give four lectures to men in Bovey Tracey.
 It was then agreed that the same opportunity would be offered to women.

-By 1898 Mary Divett was listed as a Rural District Councillor on the Newton Abbot Board of Guardians.
+By 1898 Mary Divett served as a Rural District Councillor on the Newton Abbot Board of Guardians.
 There were women on the Board of Visitors but she was the only female councillor.

 In 1901 we learn that Mary had put herself forward for re-election as a Rural District Councillor for Bovey Tracey as she had been defeated at the previous election.
-This time she was successful and she had been the only female candidate.
+This time she was successful and she had been the only female candidate for the Bovey Tracey ward.
 The only other female candidiate in these local elections was Miss Gertrude Mallock who stood for Cockington and she too was successful.

 Mary continued to regularly attend the Newton Abbot Board of Guardians in 1902-3.
 Sometimes her reasoning seemed harsh as the example of her disagreeing with feeding travellers who called at the workhouse for food.
 Mary, along with some others, considered that such requests were really from, ‘tourists travelling at the expense of the public’ and that only bread and water should be dispensed in order to discourage them.
 The point was made by the medical officer that Mary had probably never seen a real tramp on the wards and that people should be treated with human decency.
 This was an argument Mary lost.